w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 when the client itself gets updated.

-Because of this mechanism, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol _without_ a hard fork.
-Anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain.
+Because of this mechanism, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades using the Wasm meta-protocol _without_ a hard fork.
+As the WebAssembly runtime for Polkadot (and all of its subsequent parachains) are stored on-chain, this involves simply replacing the runtime with a new WebAssembly blob once governance allowed the upgrade to be enacted.

+This also means that anything within the state transition function, the transaction queue, or off-chain workers can be upgraded without forking the chain, as these are all part of the WebAssembly runtime.

 ### Block Production & Finalization